Ruud

 Low Refrigerant Charge / Refrigerant Leak

-Ruud air conditioner indoor blower runs but air is not cold; outdoor unit fan runs but suction line is not very cold and home does not cool.
+The Ruud air conditioner indoor blower runs but the air is not cold; the outdoor unit fan runs but the suction line is not very cold, and the home does not cool.

 Advertisements